-Judge gives Trump ex-aide Manafort leniency: under four years in prison
+U.S. judge gives Trump ex-aide Manafort leniency: under four years in prison

 The judge told Manafort: “I was surprised I did not hear you express regret for engaging in wrongful conduct.”

-Manafort, with noticeably grayer hair than just months ago, was brought into the courtroom in a wheelchair holding a cane, wearing a green prison jumpsuit emblazoned with the words “Alexandria inmate” on the back.
+Manafort, with noticeably grayer hair than just months ago, came into the courtroom in a wheelchair holding a cane, wearing a green prison jumpsuit emblazoned with the words “Alexandria Inmate” on the back.
 It was a far cry from Manafort’s usual dapper appearance and stylish garb.

-He has been jailed leading up to his sentencing.
+During a break shortly before the sentence was handed down, Manafort turned around and blew his wife, Kathleen, a kiss.

 Ellis had faced criticism by some in the legal community for comments he made during the trial that were widely interpreted as biased against the prosecution.
 Ellis repeatedly interrupted prosecutors, told them to stop using the word “oligarch” to describe people associated with Manafort because it made him seem “despicable,” and objected to pictures of Manafort’s luxury items they planned to show jurors.